openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 | `maxTries`    | integer |          | `3`                | Maximum tries when reading. <br /><br />Number of tries when reading data, if some of the reading fail.
 For single try, enter 1.                                                               |
 | `cacheMillis` | integer |          | `50`               | Duration for data cache to be valid, in milliseconds.
 This cache is used only to serve `REFRESH`  commands.
 Use zero to disable the caching.                                                   |

-**Note:** Polling can be manually triggered by sending `REFRESH` command to item bound to channel of `data` thing.
+Polling can be manually triggered by sending `REFRESH` command to item bound to channel of `data` thing.
 When manually triggering polling, a new poll is executed as soon as possible, and sibling `data` things (i.e. things that share the same `poller` bridge) are updated.
 In case the `poller` had just received a data response or an error occurred, a cached response is used instead.
 See [Refresh command](#refresh-command) section for more details.

-**Note II:** Some devices do not allow to query a range of registers than spans reserved or special registers.
+Some devices do not allow to query a range of registers that is too large or spans reserved registers.
-They may respond with an error or no error but invalid register data.
 Eventually split your poller into multiple smaller ones to work around this problem.

 ### `data` Thing